The Case of the WTO's TBT/SPS Agreements and Committees

 important legal disciplines, helping to promote good regulatory practice and IRC at

-ease trade frictions.
-It demonstrates how members’ notification of draft measures,
+among governments and ease trade frictions.
+It demonstrates how members’ notification

-harmonisation of measures with international standards, discussion of specific trade
+of draft measures, harmonisation of measures with international standards, discussion

 This publication explores how the WTO promotes opportunities for international regulatory cooperation (IRC) between WTO members, focusing on the Technical Barriers to Trade (TBT) and the Application of Sanitary and Phytosanitary Measures (SPS) Agreements and their related Committees.

 The WTO plays an important role in supporting efforts to facilitate trade through regulatory cooperation:

 It provides a multilateral framework for the conduct of trade relations among its 164 members, with a view to ensuring that trade flows as smoothly, predictably and freely as possible;

 the WTO Agreements set important legal disciplines promoting good regulatory practice (GRP) and IRC at the domestic level in view of reducing unnecessary barriers to trade.

 In particular, the SPS and TBT Agreements: